tovarish39/rails-project-64/README.md

 - Only standard Bootstrap mechanisms are used

 # The project is located at the [link](https://educational-project-2.onrender.com).
+# The example project is located at the [link](https://rails-collective-blog-ru.hexlet.app/).

 # Launch of the project
     make setup